What is a Proxy Server? How Do They Work + Security Risks?

 Vulnerabilities associated with certain proxies, incorrect setups, and a lack of encryption can expose individuals and organizations to a variety of possible risks.

-Incorrectly set up proxy servers can slow down network performance and expose an organization’s network to cyber attacks, making it harder for users to access the internet.
+Incorrectly set up proxy servers can slow down network performance and expose an organization’s network to cyberattacks, making it harder for users to access the internet.
 It is also susceptible to data interception because of this.

 At CyberShield CSC, we’re committed to helping small and medium-sized businesses overcome these cybersecurity challenges.
 Contact us today to learn more about our tailored cybersecurity solutions.